tebeck/attorneys/README.md

         "reviews": { "comment": "String" }
 }'

-# 2. VERIFICATION EMAIL
+# VERIFICATION EMAIL
 ### a.
-Copy the recieved TOKEN on the response
+Copy the recieved VERIFY-TOKEN on the response
 ### b.
 Paste this in your browser-> http://localhost:6200/confirmation/PASTE-TOKEN-HERE

-# 3. AUTHENTICATE
+# AUTHENTICATE
 	curl -X POST \
 	  http://localhost:6200/users/authenticate \
 	  -H 'Content-Type: application/json' \